enrico-secco/Discord-Clone/README.md

 # Discord-Clone #
-A Discord interface clone using only HTML and CSS.
+A Discord interface clone using only HTML and CSS, with the hovers.
 <br/>

 ![Interface](./images/discord-interface.png)